-A student organization, as defined in this document (below), may be considered for disciplinary action if an incident(s) is determined to be an organizational activity, based on at least two of the following criteria.
+A student organization, as defined in this document (below), may be considered for disciplinary action if an incident(s) is determined to be an organizational activity, based on at least two of the criteria listed below.
 Student Conduct will consider the entirety of the information to determine whether to charge an organization.

-- Any student serving as an executive officer of the organization who is aware of the incident sufficiently in advance of its occurrence to prohibit its taking place, and takes no action to prohibit it. - Any student serving as an executive officer of the organization knows the identity of the members involved in the incident and refuses to divulge that information to the appropriate university authorities or the police. - The incident involves the expenditure of any organizational funds. - The incident involves or is actively or passively endorsed by a majority of the members of the organization. - The incident occurs in property owned, rented, reserved, or used by the organization.

-- Members and/or non-members of the organization learned about the event where the incident occurred through members or communication associated with the organization. - The incident occurred as a result of individual members of the organization acting in the capacity as members of the organization.
+- Any student serving as an executive officer of the organization who is aware of the incident sufficiently in advance of its occurrence to prohibit its taking place and takes no action to prohibit it. - The incident involves the expenditure of any organizational funds. - The incident involves or is actively or passively endorsed by a majority of the members of the organization. - The incident occurs in property owned, rented, reserved, or used by the organization. - Members and/or non-members of the organization learned about the event where the incident occurred through members or communication associated with the organization. - The incident occurred as a result of individual members of the organization acting in the capacity as members of the organization.